Blake Shelton Still Drinking After Gwen Stefani Allegedly Forced Him To Quit

 An insider says that Blake Shelton has lost 85 pounds after going on a no-drinking diet for Gwen.
 This is allegedly for their wedding so that they can look great on the big day.
 Blake and Gwen have admitted they are dating, but this couple from The Voice still isn’t sharing whether they are engaged.

-Late last month, Blake was seen leaving a liquor store in L.A. with a ton of stuff.
+Late last month, Blake was seen leaving a liquor store in Los Angeles with a ton of stuff.
 At the time, Gwen Stefani was in New York City doing stuff for work, so she didn’t know what he was up to.

 A source shared, “When Gwen is away, Blake seems to play!
 Or, at the very least, take a few cheat days.”